 Down the trail a couple of kilometers I caught back up with him and he and I finished the last 4K into the town of Golegã together.

 Although there were several places to stay in Golegã, the Golegã Inn seemed to be the common place for the tribe I have been developing.
-Although our reservations were made separately, I was placed in a double room with Dan and Meelis was next-door and John and Sherry were in the room on the opposite side of us.
+Although our reservations were made separately, I was placed in a double room with Dan; Meelis was next-door with a bicyclist from South Africa; and John and Sherry were in the room on the opposite side of us.

 Dan, Meelis and I walked to the grocery store and purchased some food for that afternoon as well as for the morning.
-We waited until 7 PM when the restaurants open for dinner and the interim we pooled our wet stinky clothes and used the washing machine and dryer that they had at the Inn.
+We waited until 7 PM when the restaurants open for dinner and in the interim we pooled our wet stinky clothes and paid 5 Euro to use the washing machine and dryer at the Inn.

 Just as we were leaving for dinner.
 Sheena walked in totally beat from her 32K day.
-The three boys headed off to dinner with Sheena promising to join us soon. we walked into a place just down the street and we’re the only customers there until John and Sherry happened in n.
+We three boys headed off to dinner with Sheena promising to join us soon.
+We walked into a place just down the street and we’re the only customers there until John and Sherry happened in.
 Eventually Shana caught up with us as well and we spent nearly three hours on dinner.

 Tomorrow the goal is to make Tomar, an ancient city with a castle built by the knights of Templar.
 Sheena, who is doing the Camino in one week sessions is being picked up by friends.
 Dan & Meelis are thinking of stopping short and not going the full 32k tomorrow.
 John & Sherry have reservations in Tomar, so are going the distance.